Riborok/Lab2/README.md

           //If some element is not equal, exit the loop if (IntToStr(Square)[j] <> IntToStr(Square)[len - j + 1]) then
-            flag:=True

-          //If compared all the elements, then found the number that gives the palidrome else if j = half then
-            Writeln('Number-palindrome ', i,' also causes a palindrome when squaring: ', Square);
+            flag:= True;

           //Modernize j
           j:= j+1;
         end;

+        if flag = False then
+          Writeln('Number-palindrome ', i,' also causes a palindrome when squaring: ', Square);

       end;

     end;